PTCT: Patches with 3D-Temporal Convolutional Transformer Network for Precipitation Nowcasting: Experiment

-The results of MovingMNIST dataset are given in Table \ref{table:movingmnist-performance}.
-As for 50000 sequences setting, we give up PredRNN-V2 due to its too long training time over 20 days.
-We can see that TCTN outperforms other methods in most settings, especially in SSIM and MAE under 2000 sequences setting and all metrics under 50000 sequences setting.
+\textbf{Results on Radar Echo Guangzhou.} We report the results of Radar Echo Guangzhou in Table \ref{table:radar-gz}.
+Compared with baselines, our proposed PTCT outperforms them significantly in all the metrics, especially in SSIM and POD.
+We further plot frame-wise metrics in Figure \ref{fig:frame-wise-radar}, where the x-axis represents the time step of future 10 frames and the y-axis is the metric for measuring the performance of predicted frames.

-We further plot frame-wise metrics of MovingMNIST dataset under 2000 sequences setting in Figure \ref{fig:frame-wise-metrics}, where the x-axis represents the time step of future 10 frames and the y-axis is the metric for measuring the performance of predicted frames.
-The results show that TCTN generates the best predicted frames initially in PSNR while achieving the best frames almost all the time in SSIM and MAE.
+We further visualize the predicted radar frames by mapping them into RGB space, where areas with values larger than 40 dBZ tend to be more rainy.
+As shown in Figure \ref{fig:prediction-radar-seq}, PTCT generates the best predicted frames in all metrics all the time, which validates the effectiveness of PTCT.

-To exhibit performances of difference methods directly, we sample a sequence from the test set under 2000 sequences and show the predicted frames of different methods in Figure \ref{fig:prediction-2000-seq}.
-Note that TCNT can keep a clear and similar structure of digits as the true future frames especially in the last two frames, while other methods fail to track the dynamics exactly.
+To exhibit performances of difference methods directly, we sample a sequence from the test set and plot the predicted frames of different methods in Figure \ref{fig:prediction-radar-seq}.
+Obviously, PTCT keeps the clearest and the most similar structure of radar echo as the true future frames especially in the last two frames, where frames generated by other methods are too blurry to track the dynamics exactly.